-- [1] The Respondent failed to provide a record of work on completion of restricted building work.
-He is fined \$1,500 and ordered to pay costs of \$700.
-The disciplinary finding will be recorded on the public Register for a period of three years. - [2] If the Respondent provides a record of work by the close of the submission period to both the owner and the Territorial Authority, as per the requirements of section 88(1) of the Act, and evidence of such is provided to the Board, the fine will be reduced to \$1,000.
+- [1] The Respondent failed to provide a Record of Work on completion of restricted building work.
+A starting point for a fine is \$1,500 and the Respondent is ordered to pay costs of \$700.
+The disciplinary finding will be recorded on the public Register for a period of three years. - [2] The Respondent has provided his Record of Work to the Investigator on 5 March 2025.
+In recognition of this, the Board will reduce the fine to \$1,000.
+The Board notes however, the Record of Work has not been given to the Complainant.
+The Board, therefore, directs the Board Officer to send the Record of Work that is on the Board's file to the Complainant and the Auckland Council.